SebSaenz/Elec-Pot/Module 4 Converters/Guia4.md

 ![DC-DC Convertes](Image/1.jpg)
 ---

-Circuit rectifier with DC-DC converter used the TL431.
+Circuit rectifier with DC-DC converter by using the TL431.

 ---
 ## 5. Conclusions